1 / 6

 Native Range

-F1 hybrid cultivar.
-The species A. cepa is native to Central Asia (Iran, Afghanistan, Pakistan).Suggested Uses
+'Red Wing' is an F1 hybrid cultivar.
+The parent species Allium cepa is native to Central Asia (Iran, Afghanistan, Pakistan).Suggested Uses

 Appearance